Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 The first position of C encodes the digit class, while the 2nd position encodes the rotation.
 {: .img-caption}

 However, there's a price to pay for not using label information.
-The limitation here is that these encodings only work with fairly simple datasets, such as the MNIST dataset.
-Moreover, you still need to "hand-craft" each position of C. In the article, for example, they need to specify that the 1st position of C is an integer between 0 and 9 so it fits with the 10 digit classes on the dataset.
+The limitation here is that these encodings only work with fairly simple datasets, such as [MNIST][MNIST] digits.
+Moreover, you still need to "hand-craft" each position of C. In the article, for example, they need to specify that the 1st position of C is an integer between 0 and 9 so it fits with the 10 digit classes of the dataset.
 So, you might consider this not to be 100% unsupervised, as you might need to provide some minor details to the model.

 #### You might want to use infoGANs if